justinjurolan/mernstack-ecommerce/README.md

 ## Overview

 My first project in building a full stack web application.
-This project is a e-commerce book shop created using MongoDB Atlas as the database, Express JS and Node JS for the backend functionality and React JS for the front-end.
+This project is a e-commerce book shop created using MongoDB Atlas as the database, Express JS and Node JS for the backend functionality.
+React JS and Bootstrap for the front-end.

 ## Installation